Load shedding will be used under emergency conditions for limited periods.

-- Load shedding will be implemented in most instances in 2 hour blocks (with an additional 30 minutes for switching between blocks) during the period 05:00 to 21:30.
-You therefore may be without electricity for 2,5 hours
+- Load shedding will be implemented in most instances in 2 hour blocks (with an additional 30 minutes for switching between blocks) whenever load shedding is required.
+You therefore may be without electricity for 2,5 hours.

 The actual stage in use at the time will be displayed both on the main Eskom website and on the home page of the Load Shedding website.

 To find the schedule for your area (if you are an Eskom customer):

 - Type in your Suburb/town in the quick-search box

 - Or, choose your Province/Metropolitan Area/Suburb/town via the drop-down boxes.